Is It Bad To Sleep With Your Mouth Open?

 As we know, Saliva is essential for the health of the mouth and teeth On the one hand, it has a substance known as lysozyme that helps fight bacteria and on the other hand, it contains minerals that help us have healthier teeth, among other functions.

-You may be interested: What is it Like to Live with HIV Today?
+You may be interested: Baciloscopy: What it is and How it is Used in Medicine

 When the amount of saliva in the mouth decreases, the pH of dental plaque decreases, increasing the amount of harmful bacteria.
 This greatly increases the risk of cavities and, in the worst case, can lead to tooth loss.